handpoint/doc/android_versioned_docs/version-Android SDK 6.4.0/androidintegrationguide.md

 //Check all the events available in the Events interface.
-//If you want to subscribe to more events, just add to the list of implemented interfaces. public class HandpointDelegate implements Events.Required, Events.ConnectionStatusChanged {
+//If you want to subscribe to more events, just add to the list of implemented interfaces. public class HandpointDelegate implements Events.Required, Events.ConnectionStatusChanged, Events.CurrentTransactionStatus {

     private Hapi api;